pauliejes/SandboxDocs/docs/tutorials/custom-graphic-tutorial.md

 At its core, writing a custom graphic type involves defining a node definition.
 Let's create a custom sphere to illustrate the process of writing a custom graphic type.
 You'll want to have a local server installation for this tutorial.

+!!! note:
+    See the [Server Installation](../server-installation.md) guide to setup your local server.

-# Part 1: Node definition
+# Part 1: Simulation Object Definition

-The first step is to create a new node definition, which has two parts: 1) an interface written in YAML and 2) an implementation written in JavaScript.
+The first step is to create a new object definition, which has two parts: 1) an interface written in YAML and 2) an implementation written in JavaScript.

 ```
 extends: customSphere.vwf